MUSoftwareEngineering/tasztm/instructions.md

 NOTE: You may get errors on the install if you cloned Augur using Windows and not WSL.
 Make sure that the scripts in augur/util/scripts/install all are using Unix line endings.
 If they aren't you can easily change them in a text editor.
 This is usually in the bottom right, and should look something like this (LF is Unix).
 ![lineendings](images/lineendings.PNG)

-If it says CRLF, then you will need to change it.
+If it says CRLF, then you will need to change it to LF.